nikku/talks/2025-no-refactoring-issues/index.md

 name=understand-the-business-domain
 -->

-### :three: `understand-the-business-domain` - know what problems for your users have, and choose the tools to support them wisely.
+### :three: `understand-the-business-domain` - know what problems your users have, and choose the tools to support them wisely.

 ---